-Police probe into Charleena Lyles shooting could take months
+Police probe into Charleena Lyles fatal shooting could take months

 While many questions remain about Sunday’s fatal shooting of Charleena Lyles by two Seattle police officers, some answers likely won’t come anytime soon.

-Under federally mandated reforms stemming from a 2012 court agreement with the Department of Justice, the department’s Force Investigation Team will carry out an extensive investigation of the officers’ decision to fire after Lyles allegedly displayed two knives.
+Under federally mandated reforms stemming from a 2012 court agreement with the Department of Justice, the department’s Force Investigation Team will carry out an extensive investigation of the officers’ decision to fire after Lyles, 30, allegedly threatened them with two knives.

 It usually takes a few months to complete the work, which requires interviews, crime-scene investigation and forensic work.

-Some information is quickly released — such as dashcam audio and video recordings of the confrontation.
+Some information is quickly released — such as dashcam audio and video recordings of confrontations, which were provided by police on Monday.
 But other information is withheld until all the evidence is examined, in accordance with department policy.

 Most Read Stories